 We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the accompanying financial statements of the governmental activities, the business-type activities, the aggregate discretely presented component units, each major fund, and the aggregate remaining fund information of Columbus County, North Carolina, as of and for the year ended June 30, 2020, and the related notes to the financial statements, which collectively comprises Columbus County's basic financial statements, and have issued our report thereon dated February 18, 2021.
-Our report includes a reference to other auditors who audited the financial statements.
-This report does not include the results of the other auditors' testing of internal control over financial reporting or compliance and other matters that are reported separately by those auditors.
+Our report includes a reference to other auditors who audited the financial statements of the Columbus Regional Healthcare System as described in our report on Columbus County's financial reporting or compliance and other matters that are reported separately by those auditors.
 The financial statements of the Columbus Regional Healthcare System and Columbus County Tourism Development Authority were not audited in accordance with Government Auditing Standards.